Kastobi/ci_ms2_aggregator/README.md

 ### Validators

+Validators were used by copy and pasting the code into validators.
+- Strg+A
+- Strg+C
+- Strg+V

+Validation was used on regular basis while developing and before submission.

 #### HTML Validator
-The index.html was validated by [HTML validator](https://validator.w3.org/).
+The index.html was validated by [HTML validator](https://validator.w3.org/) and passed without errors.

-!!!
-BEFORE SUBMISSION

 #### CSS Validator
-The styles.css was validated by [jigsaw validator](https://jigsaw.w3.org/css-validator/).
+The styles.css was validated by [jigsaw validator](https://jigsaw.w3.org/css-validator/) and passed without errors.

 #### JS Validator
-The script.js was validated by []().
+The script.js was validated by [JSHint](https://jshint.com/).

-!!!
-BEFORE SUBMISSION
+As it returned warnings the following options were set;
+- esversion: 8 (to use "async function"; coverage per caniuse.com: 92,69%, assumption: front-end devs will use up-to-date browsers)
+- globals: d3, crossfilter, dc, trends, console (first ones imported via index.hrml script tags, console just error log)

+No errors remained.

 ### Manual testing

 #### Chrome exclusive, deployed page